Where to Buy

 Legal Requirements Lists federal requirements related to the purchase of this item, including applicable Federal Acquisition Regulation (FAR) requirements

 Life Cycle Cost Savings

-The Public Building Services' Green Proving Ground evaluated an LED replacement lamp that uses the same four-pin socket and electronic ballast as an incumbent CFL.
+GSA's Green Proving Ground evaluated an LED replacement lamp that uses the same four-pin socket and electronic ballast as an incumbent CFL.
 Results showed energy savings between 40-50%, matching light levels and quality and payback under 3 years.
 GPG recommends deploying LED downlight lighting in place of CFLs broadly where advanced lighting controls are not desired or useful.
 GPG's report provides a table of LED replacement options for CFL downlights.

-An efficient product is cost effective when the energy costs saved over the life of the product exceed the additional upfront cost (if any) of the more efficient model.
+An efficient product is cost effective when the utility costs saved over the life of the product exceed the additional upfront cost (if any) of the more efficient model.
 Energy Star considers both upfront costs and lifetime energy cost savings when setting required efficiency levels.
 Federal purchasers can assume that Energy Star-qualified products are life-cycle cost effective.

 To calculate life cycle cost savings, explore these tools:

 - On its Purchasing & Procurement page, Energy Star offers an MS-Excel-based calculator to estimate how much money and energy you can save purchasing ENERGY STAR light bulbs.